paullaros/webpack-starter/README.md

 ![Stars](https://img.shields.io/github/stars/paullaros/webpack-starter.svg)
 ![License](https://img.shields.io/github/license/paullaros/webpack-starter.svg)

-This repository can be used to quickly set-up a webpack based project.
-This starter kit is mainly used with projects heavily relying on server-side languages.
-Features as webpack-dev-server & hot module reloading are not included.
+Webpack Starter can be used to quickly set-up a webpack based project.
+This starter kit is mainly meant for projects that heavily use server-side languages, such as .NET, and serve prerendered HTML.
+The main use case of this starter kit is bundling JavaScript & CSS and writing those files to disk.
+Features as hot module replacement and generating HTML are not included.

 ## Features